Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/expressroute-circuits/_index.md

 +++
-title = "Expressroute Circuits" description = "Best practices and resiliency recommendations for Expressroute Circuits and associated resources." date = "4/28/23" author = "CHANGE ME TO YOUR GITHUB USERNAME" msAuthor = "CHANGE ME TO YOUR MICROSOFT ALIAS" draft = false
+title = "ExpressRoute Circuits" description = "Best practices and resiliency recommendations for ExpressRoute Circuits and associated resources." date = "4/28/23" author = "ehaslett" msAuthor = "ethaslet" draft = false
 +++

-The presented resiliency recommendations in this guidance include Expressroute Circuits and associated Expressroute Circuits settings.
+The presented resiliency recommendations in this guidance include ExpressRoute Circuits and associated ExpressRoute Circuits settings.

 ## Summary of Recommendations

-The below table shows the list of resiliency recommendations for Expressroute Circuits and associated resources.
+The below table shows the list of resiliency recommendations for ExpressRoute Circuits and associated resources.

 {{< table style="table-striped" >}}
 | Recommendation | State | ARG Query Available |